 As strange as it may sound, the phobia of long words is real.
-There is N number of phobias that exist.
+There are N number of phobias that exist and one of them is fear of long words.
 We just don’t know about them because they haven’t been given any name yet.
 But even the ones we know are strange enough for even the most logical of people to question reality.

 So with this said, let’s talk about ‘Hippopotomonstrosesquippedaliophobia’, or the fear of long words.

-Humans can develop a phobia of the tiniest of things to the largest of things.
-There can be a lot of things that can make you anxious and uncomfortable.
+Humans can develop a phobia of the tiniest of things to largest of things.
+There can be a lot of things that can make you anxious and uncomfortable and fear of long words is one such thing.
 A friend of mine once told me that some words make her uncomfortable.
-I somehow guessed that she might have a phobia.
+I somehow guessed that she might have a phobia of long words.

 Once she described what kind of words scare her, I immediately understood that she has a fear of long words.
 The worst of it all was when I told her the name of her phobia and it didn’t go well!
 She freaked out on hearing the name itself.

-That reaction made me search more about phobia.
+That reaction made me search more about the phobia of long words.
 Here’s what I found…

 What is Hippopotomonstrosesquippedaliophobia or Fear of Long Words?

 Hippopotomonstrosesquippedaliophobia is the fear of long words.
-People with this phobia are afraid of all the long and complex words.
+People with the phobia of long words are afraid of all long and complex words.
 Ironically the name itself is a long word.
 Let’s break the word into parts first and understand its meaning…

 - ‘hippo’ means horse and ‘potam-os’ means a river (in Greek).
 Together these words make no sense but both of these things are long in size.